Changing men? An intersectional exploration of masculinity and social change in Cyprus

 Overview

-Identifying the need for further research among diverse groups of men and in contexts that have been widely underexplored by Critical Men and Masculinities Studies, this project offers new insights into the lives of older men, exploring the (re)construction and (re)negotiation of masculinities in later life stages, particularly as men transition into grandfatherhood.
-Centered on the theme of care, the project explores both personal change in men—across biographical time— and broader shifts in masculinities as men age, move through different life stages, and take on different care responsibilities.
+Recognizing the need for further research among diverse groups of men and in contexts that have been widely underexplored by Critical Men and Masculinities Studies, this project offers new insights into the lives of older men.
+It explores the (re)construction and (re)negotiation of masculinities as men transition into new life stages, such as fatherhood and grandfatherhood.

 Methodology

-The project is based on interviews with men from diverse socio-economic backgrounds, care roles, and age groups, enabling a nuanced, multi-layered analysis of how men and masculinities may change over biographical time, across different roles, and within various spaces at specific life stages.
+The project relies on interviews with men from diverse socio-economic backgrounds, care roles, and age groups, allowing for a nuanced, multi-layered analysis of how men and masculinities may change over biographical time, across different roles, and life stages.
+Additionally, the project situates men’s biographies within broader socio-cultural and historical contexts, examining them in relation to wider social structures.

 EN